Congratulations on your new Piercing, and thank you sincerely for choosing to place your trust in us!

 Use caution when styling your hair and advise your stylist of a new or healing piercing.

-Use an alcohol-free mouth rinse of your choice after meals, or at minimum rinse with chilled distilled water.
+To care for your Tongue Piercing and the inside of your Lip Piercings, use an Alcohol-free and hydrogen peroxide-free mouth rinse of your choice after meals, or at minimum rinse with chilled distilled water.

 Do not play or rotate the jewellery during healing time, leave it alone as much as possible.